-Will Naylor, Director, is responsible for operational liaison with OfS staff on all matters related to the Activities and Milestones set out in Schedule 2.
+The QAA Director of Quality Assessment, England is responsible for operational liaison with OfS staff on all matters related to the Activities and Milestones set out in Schedule 2.

 SCHEDULE 4: REPORTING REQUIREMENTS

 1. Triennial Report by the OfS to the Secretary of State